Constraints on the primordial curvature power spectrum at small scales between $3\times 10^{18}$ and $4.5\times 10^{21}~\rm Mpc^{-1}$: constraints on light PBHs and primordial curvature power spectrum at small scales

 \subsection{The initial mass fraction of PBHs}

-Many mechanisms have been proposed for the formation of PBHs, and the most popular of which is that PBHs are formed via the collapse of early large density perturbations when they enter the particle horizon see, e.g., Ref.~\cite{carr} and references therein.
-In case of Gaussian distribution of early density perturbations, the probability distribution of the smoothed density contrast can be written as~\cite{carr,PhysRevD.100.063521}
+Many mechanisms have been proposed for the formation of PBHs.
+The most popular one is that PBHs form via the gravitational collapse of early large density perturbations when they re-enter the particle horizon (see, e.g., Ref.~\cite{carr} and references therein).
+For a Gaussian distribution of the primordial density perturbations, the probability distribution of the smoothed density contrast $\delta(R)$ on a scale $R$ can be written as~\cite{carr,PhysRevD.100.063521}